 Abercrombie & Fitch get it right.
 There are a few moments at the till when the assistant is usually quiet – the customer is finding their money or waiting for their bank to authorise their credit card.
 It uses these moments to talk about their social media activity – and in particular a campaign they are currently running on Facebook.
 And with 1.5 million people liking them on Facebook, they are clearly doing something right.

-So if you want to grow and engage more customers in social media the best way is to embed it into your existing processes.
+The best way to engage your customers in social media the best way is to embed it into existing processes.
 You currently have many customer touchpoints so make the most of them.
-And let social media complement what you already do rather than sitting on its own.
+And let social media complement what you already do rather than isolating it.